Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

    :alt: Settings
    :align: center

 8. A settings window will pop up.
-On the left hand side, scroll down and select the item labaled 'API' under 'Features'.
+On the left hand side, scroll down and select the item labeled 'API' under 'Features'.

 9. An API key will be present just above a QR code.
 It is usually a long string of numbers and letters.
 Go ahead and highlight this number and copy it by pressing ctl+C on windows or command+C on a mac.